The Chesapeake Conservancy staff and some of its advisors during a planning session in Fall of 2014.

 Sarah brings more than 25 years of management experience in business, budgeting, strategic planning, operations, marketing, and communications to the Conservancy.
 Previously, Sarah led fundraising and communications efforts for the AUA Foundation, where she worked with national organizations such as the National Football League and Kimberly Clark Corporation.
 She also has worked extensively with conservation and preservation organizations including the Chesapeake Bay Foundation, Historic Annapolis Foundation, and the National Aquarium.

 Emily manages landscape-scale river corridor conservation projects and collaborative partnerships with federal, state and non-profit partners across the Chesapeake watershed.
 She has a strong background in conservation, community-based environmental management, and geospatial analysis.
 Emily has a Master of Environmental Management degree from Duke University and a Bachelor of Arts degree in Biology from St. Mary's College of Maryland.

 Conor is providing further computational, geospatial, and community involvement support for the Conservancy through programs such as Envision the Susquehanna and large landscape analysis.
 Conor has experience with biological fieldwork conservation efforts through botanical research in Oregon and Alaska.
 Having spent the first few years of his life on the banks of the Susquehanna River, Conor is excited to be a member of a group dedicated to protecting such idyllic landscapes.
 He has a Bachelors of Science in Biology and Geography (University of Richmond).

-Helen assists the Executive Director with communications, fundraising, and logistics.
+Helen joined the Conservancy two years ago as Executive Assistant.
+Today she coordinates the individual giving program, focusing on donor stewardship and Annual Fund giving.
 She has lived in Annapolis her whole life, and is proud to be part of an organization like the Conservancy that focuses on conserving the natural as well as cultural resources of the region.
 Helen holds a Bachelor of Arts degree in History with a minor in Dance from Ursinus College.

 Chesapeake Conservancy Advisory Staff